SpeciesFileGroup/taxonworks_doc/manuals/NOMENCLATURE_BASICS.md

 A question from a user reflects the trickieness:

-> Imagine there is a genus _Aus_, with type species _Aus bus_.
+1. Imagine there is a genus _Aus_, with type species _Aus bus_.
 Then someone describe a new species _Aus cus_, which subsequent authors don't even consider to be in the same superfamily.
 So I cannot enter Aus twice because the second one is a misidentification but no one knows for sure what it is.

+- This is just an original genus.
+This is the same genus in both species.
+The genus cannot be misidentified.
+This is just a position of the species in classification, regardless where it was originally described or subsequently placed.

 The proper way to hand this is to use a single _Aus_, which is placed in the correct family.
 In both species _Aus_ is the Original genus, in _Aus bus_, this is also a Parent taxon.
 In case of _Aus cus_, if the current genus is not assigned, the superfamily is the parent taxon.
 An *incertae sedis* relationship should connect _Aus cus_ and the superfamily

+2. Species misidentification/misappliation.

+- Misapplication itself does not make an available name.
+But this a common practicy to include misapplication in the list of historical usages of the taxon names, especially in the cases where a new name is proposed as a "replacement" for a previously misidentified species.
+Remember, that _nomen novum_ cannot be proposed for misapplication, since it requires a previously availeble name, but invalid because of homonymy.
+To record this in TaxonWorks, a new Protonym for a missapplied name should be created in the database.
+This protonym should be linked to two other Taxon Names with two Taxon Name Relationships.
+The first relationship is to an available name with the same spelling
+(it could be a valid name or a synonym).
+The relationship type is "Misapplication".
+The second relationship "Invalidating" relationship should link this TaxonName to the correct name for this taxon.
+Remember, the "Synonym" relationship is not applicable here, since it assumes that both names are available name, and in this example Misapplication is not an available name.
+Follow the soft validation messages for other essential information for the Protonym in the database.
+An example: The name _Aus aus_ Author 1, is misapplication for _Aus bus_, and _Aus aus_ Author 2 is completely different species.
+After the protonym for the first name is created two relationships will be added in the database:
+_Aus aus_ Author 1 Misapplication, linked to _Aus aus_ Author 2
+_Aus aus_ Author 1 Invalid, linked to _Aus bus_
+Once the misapplication is created, an OTU could be added to the TaxonName, which could be used, for example, for taxon determination.

 ## Navigation helpers